azathought/azathought.github.io/isometric.md

 useInNav: true
 ---

-# Isometric
+# Isometric Virtual Table Top Guide

 *This page is a work in progress*

-I'm starting a landing page to capture my isometric guides and assets in one place rather than across a dozen youtube videos and lists.
+I'm starting this landing page to collect isometric guides and assets in one place.
 Hi!
 I'm AZATHOUGHT and I love hacking/making isometric art for my online D&D games.
-It all started when I converted a Tomb of Annihilation jungle crawl to isometric and we had a magical moment fighting off a Zombie T-Rex rather than fleeing.
-This moment cemented my love of isometric play, and I'm not sure I could go back to "top down" online play.
+It all started when I converted a Tomb of Annihilation jungle crawl to isometric and my table had a magical moment fighting off a Zombie T-Rex rather than fleeing from it.
+The players used the vertical terrain!
+This moment cemented my love of isometric play, and I'm not sure I could go back to traditional "top down" online play.

 {% include image.html url="posts/2019-10-04-toar-g7-2.jpg" description="catching the isometric bug" caption="October 2018 - defending and isometric temple from a dinosaur big enough to use the vertical terrain!" %}